Reviewing StoneX Group (SNEX) and Its Peers

-StoneX Group (NASDAQ: SNEX) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
-We will compare StoneX Group to related companies based on the strength of its valuation, institutional ownership, dividends, earnings, profitability, analyst recommendations and risk.
+StoneX Group (NASDAQ: SNEX) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
+We will compare StoneX Group to related companies based on the strength of its analyst recommendations, valuation, earnings, dividends, profitability, institutional ownership and risk.

-This table compares StoneX Group and its peers’ net margins, return on equity and return on assets.

-70.4% of StoneX Group shares are held by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-17.7% of StoneX Group shares are held by insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This is a summary of current ratings and price targets for StoneX Group and its peers, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for StoneX Group and its competitors, as provided by MarketBeat.

 |Sell Ratings